saifeemustafaq/mustafa-pm-prep/src/content/execution.md

 "This is a significant drop that requires immediate attention.
 I would approach this issue systematically, starting with data analysis to understand the scope and potential causes of the problem.

-First, I'd dive into our analytics dashboard to confirm the 40% drop and gather more details.
-I'd look at:
+First, I would dive into our analytics dashboard to confirm the 40% drop and gather more details.
+I would look at:
 - The exact timing of the drop
 - Whether it's affecting all types of videos or specific categories
 - If it's impacting all user segments or specific demographics
 - Any correlations with other metrics like views, likes, or shares

-Next, I'd reach out to our engineering team to check for any recent deployments or technical issues that might explain the drop.
-I'd also consult with our content policy team to see if any recent policy changes could have affected commenting.
+Next, I would reach out to our engineering team to check for any recent deployments or technical issues that might explain the drop.
+I would also consult with our content policy team to see if any recent policy changes could have affected commenting.

-Based on this initial investigation, I'd form some hypotheses.
+Based on this initial investigation, I would form some hypotheses.
 For example:
 1. A bug in the comment system is preventing users from posting
 2. A change in our recommendation algorithm is affecting video engagement
 3. An external factor (like a major world event) is distracting users from engaging

-To test these hypotheses, I'd work with our data science team to run some quick analyses.
+To test these hypotheses, I would work with our data science team to run some quick analyses.
 For the bug hypothesis, we might look at error rates in our comment posting system.
-For the algorithm change, we'd examine the correlation between recommendation changes and comment volumes.
+For the algorithm change, we would examine the correlation between recommendation changes and comment volumes.

-Simultaneously, I'd assess the user impact.
+Simultaneously, I would assess the user impact.
 Are we seeing an increase in support tickets or social media complaints about commenting issues?
 This would help prioritize our response.

-For short-term mitigation, if we identify a bug, I'd work with engineering to roll back recent changes or implement a hotfix.
+For short-term mitigation, if we identify a bug, I would work with engineering to roll back recent changes or implement a hotfix.
 If it's an algorithm issue, we might consider temporarily reverting to a previous version while we investigate further.

-Long-term, once we identify the root cause, we'd develop a comprehensive solution.
+Long-term, once we identify the root cause, we would develop a comprehensive solution.
 This might involve improving our testing processes, updating our content policies, or refining our recommendation algorithm.
-We'd also implement additional monitoring to catch similar issues earlier in the future.
+We would also implement additional monitoring to catch similar issues earlier in the future.

-Throughout this process, I'd keep stakeholders informed with regular updates and work on a communication plan for our users if necessary.
+Throughout this process, I would keep stakeholders informed with regular updates and work on a communication plan for our users if necessary.
 The goal would be to not only solve this immediate issue but also to improve our systems to prevent similar problems in the future."